 The responsibility of verifying that the information provided is accurate and true lies with the individual candidate.
 The editorial staff of The Explorer do not check the validity of the candidate’s fulfilment of the criteria or the information provided about the solution itself.

-An advisory board of experts in good business practice, sustainability and scalability is available for consultation should the candidate need additional guidance to determine whether it complies with the criteria or whether it must take action to comply with these.
+An advisory board of experts in greeness, sustainability, potential for international growth and good business practice is available for consultation should the candidate need additional guidance to determine whether it complies with the criteria or whether it must take action to comply with these.
 If a candidate answers “I don’t know” to any of the criteria, the advisory board will be consulted before determining whether the solution can be presented in The Explorer.